shashank1512009/project26/My Recipes.md

 Preparation👨‍🍳
 #1 sieve the flour.

-#2 Mix the all purpose flour with powder suger.
+#2 Mix the all purpose flour with powder suger
+.
 #3 add baking powder and baking soda.

 #4 add butter.

 #5 mix thoroughly.

 #6 add Milk while mixing.

 #7 make a smooth batter.

 #8 and pre heat the presure cooker in HIGH for 5 min.

 #9 Grease the pan with Oil or Butter.

 #10 pour the batter into the pan place the pan in the preheated cooker keep low flame and for 40 to 45 mins

                                  AND THE CAKE IS DONE🎂🍰🎂😀